This is an old revision of the document!

 TraScene traScene = (TraScene) step.getScene().getEvolutionBase();

-then the Tra2Model class (stored in Tra2Model.java) will contain the following instruction:
+then the Tra2Model class (Tra2Model.java file) will contain the following instruction:

 Tra2Scene tra2Scene = (Tra2Scene) step.getScene().getEvolutionBase();